 Plan your community organizing

 Community organizing strategies are essential to ensure safety, legal compliance, financial stability, and effective community change.
-As organizers, a lot is happening in the background when mobilizing a people.
+As organizers, a lot is happening in the background when mobilizing people.

 Download our Advocacy strategy plan template today.